 Stress affects us in many ways and for each of us it may be very different.
-Sometimes stress is good; it motivates you to succeed, it can make you more resilient, it can help you achieve optimal performance, etc. Sometimes though, stress can feel overwhelming, and if unmanaged, can lead to distress.
-Being aware of your unique stress “signs” will help you better understand good stress, manage bad stress, and recognize when stress becomes distress.
+Sometimes stress is helpful; it motivates you to succeed, it can make you more resilient, it can help you achieve optimal performance, etc. Sometimes though, stress can feel overwhelming, and if unmanaged, can lead to distress.
+Being aware of your unique stress “signs” will help you better understand good stress, manage unhelpful stress, and recognize when stress becomes distress.

 When you are stressed out, you may experience one or more of the following signs:

 Preoccupation with the future and fear of failure